Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 - Add environment variables, create directories, files etc..
 - Image versioning called: **tags**

+Many Docker images follow semantic versioning conventions, where tags represent major, minor, and patch versions.

+For example:

+nginx:1.19.6 represents major version 1, minor version 19, and patch version 6.

+Semantic versioning helps to convey the compatibility and significance of different image versions.

+Tag types:

+- `latest` : It is often used to represent the most recent version or build of an image.
+It is commonly assigned to the latest stable release or build.

+- `slim` : reduced image size, only essential components and dependencies, making them lighter and more suitable for environments with limited resources.

+- `alpine` : mages based on the Alpine Linux distribution.
+Alpine images are known for their small size and minimalistic nature.
+They are commonly used for lightweight and resource-efficient deployments.

+- `bullseye`: mages based on the Debian GNU/Linux distribution with the code name "Bullseye".

+- `windowsservercore` : Windows-based Docker images.
+These images are used for running Windows-based applications in containers.

 #### Docker Container

 - Actually starts the application